-A Laser Cut RGB LED Display in either 7 or 14 SegmentsDesigned by Unexpected Maker, Ships from Australia
+A Laser Cut RGB LED 14 Segment Display (Assembled)Designed by Unexpected Maker in Australia

-The Laser Segment Display is a futuristic looking lasercut RGB LED segmented display in both 7 and 14 segment varieties that can be chained together for various applications like clocks, signs, counters or whatever your imagination can think up!
+The Laser Segment Display is a futuristic looking lasercut RGB LED 14 segment display that can be chained together for various applications like clocks, signs, counters or whatever your imagination can think up!

 My initial aim when designing these displays was to take my original Neo7Segment concept and see if I could reduce the number of RGB LEDs on each digit to make them easier/quicker to assemble, and draw less current for larger displays.

 I've always been a sci-fi fan and love the look of edge lit acrylic, so I decided to use that technique as the bases for each segment and reduce the number of RGB LEDs per segment from four down to one.

 WHY?
 Because I just love segmented displays, and I think the result looks spectacular!

 You simply chain them together and control them via any micro-controller just like you would control a strip of RGB LEDs.
 They just require VCC, GND and Data from a GPIO.